speediedan/finetuning-scheduler/docs/source/advanced/fsdp_scheduled_fine_tuning.rst

 Additional FSDP Wrapping and Debugging Guidance
 ***********************************************

 In order to support multi-phase scheduled fine-tuning with FSDP, FTS's key precondition is that the defined fine-tuning schedule phases have disjoint sets of FSDP-flattened parameters (a ``FlatParameter`` is created when wrapping a set of modules in a FSDP instance/unit).
-This constraint is derived from the fact that the ``requires_grad`` attribute currently must be the same for all parameters flattened into the same ``FlatParameter``.
+This constraint is derived from the fact that the ``requires_grad`` attribute currently (as of PyTorch ``2.0.0``) must be the same for all parameters flattened into the same ``FlatParameter``. [#]_

 FTS will attempt to validate that the module is wrapped in a manner that aligns with the defined fine-tuning schedule phases prior to the start of training and provide detailed feedback for the user if a misalignment is